-If you live in a northern climate like me, the time when you can plant all of the vegetables on your list is quickly approaching!
+If you live in a northern climate like I do in Wisconsin, the time when you can plant all of the vegetables on your list is quickly approaching!
 In Madison, our last frost is usually somewhere around the middle of May.
 (Although there was the year I lost my 30+ pepper plants to a Memorial Day Weekend frost.
 Ouch.)

 If you’re planning to head out to your garden this weekend with seedlings and trowel in hand, I thought I’d offer a refresher on how to quickly and easily plant your new vegetable plants.